WheteThunger/RidableDrones/README.md

 ## Features

-- Allows players to ride drones by standing on them
+- Allows players to ride drones as passengers by standing on them
 - Compatible with drones resized by Drone Scale Manager

 ## Permissions